Wanted: the perfect media

-Polymer bound plugs can’t be reused in the typical sense.
+Polymer-bound plugs can’t be reused in the typical sense.
 Once seeds grow in a plug and are transplanted into the maturing system, roots tend to take over.
 By the time you harvest the crop and take the root ball out of the system, the plug is too overgrown or torn apart by roots to be reusable.

 Balancing benefits with cost

-Of course, an important factor of choosing the substrate is weighing the benefits gained against the cost.
+Of course, an important factor in choosing the substrate is weighing the benefits gained against the cost.
 In a comparison between polymer plugs and soil plugs for a small grower, for example, polymer plugs will come in second for initial and recurring costs.